GaelL42/boss_voicer/README.md

 Maybe next time...
 Pathetic, really...

 Also has some voicelines for Minimus when he greets you into the Colosseum.

+And that's it!